Day of the Animals: Reception

 Some critics have recommended the film to fans of natural horror and disaster films of the 1970s, with AllMovie comparing it to Kingdom of the Spiders and Frogs.
 Additionally, the film has a cult following among many who saw it at a young age.

+On Rotten Tomatoes, the film holds a 40% rating, based on 5 reviews.

 Home video

-The film was first released on VHS in pan-and-scan format.
+The film was first released on VHS by Media Home Entertainment in pan-and-scan format.
 Media Blasters released the film on DVD on April 25, 2006, under its "Shriek Show" imprint, featuring interviews with actors Jon Cedar and Paul Mantee integrated into a featurette.

 Scorpion Releasing released a Blu-ray and a second DVD in November 2013, featuring extended versions of the Media Blasters interviews, a soundtrack isolating Schifrin's score and the original TV spot.
 Katarina Waters hosted an introductory "Katarina's Nightmare Theater" segment.

 On March 24, 2017, Rifftrax released a VOD of the film with comedic commentary by Michael J. Nelson, Kevin Murphy and Bill Corbett.

 In 2021, it was re-released Region Free on DVD and Blu-ray by Severin Films.